(Pocket-lint) - The Android skin - that software layer that manufacturers plaster over the top of Android - has always been a controversial thing.

-It's been blamed for lag, duplication, bloatware and accused of delaying updates to the latest version of Android.
+It's been blamed for lag, duplication, bloatware; accused of delaying updates to the latest version of Android; or the main reason people choose one brand over another.

 But where did all this start?